Vider06/V0rtex-Plugin-Official/POLICY.md

 ---

-## The D.V.V.
+## The S.E.A.

-All reviews, updates, and enforcement decisions are made by the **D.V.V. — Dipartimento di Verifica V0RTEX**, led by Vider_06.
+All reviews, updates, and enforcement decisions are made by the **D.V.V. — Security Enforcement Authoritie**, led by Vider_06.

 ---